Wikstroemia sandwicensis

 Neal [1965], page 616, states without citation that "No part of the plant has been found to be poisonous to mammals" in her description of Wikstroemia.
 Similarly, Arnold [1944], pages 58 & 59, describes personally eating ‘ākia fruits and leaves and feeding an alcohol extract of bark to two guinea pigs without any ill effects to himself or the animals.
 Arnold concluded that "the plant is not as poisonous as it is commonly reputed to be, and it is easily possible—indeed, the writer considers it likely—that it is not poisonous at all."

-More recently, Medeiros et al. [1998] notes that "the fruit is slightly bitter but eaten by birds"; however, the "foliage may be poisonous or at least unpalatable to cattle as it is almost never browsed."
+More recently, Medeiros et al. [1998] note that "the fruit is slightly bitter but eaten by birds"; however, the "foliage may be poisonous or at least unpalatable to cattle as it is almost never browsed."
 Rick Barbosa, co-owner of Hui Ku Maoli Ola, states, "I’ve also seen birds eat the fruits daily with no ill effects and the fruit taste so bad that any human who put it in their mouth would immediately spit it out, you can trust me on that, its terrible" [Hui Ku Maoli Ola].
 Lastly, Nagata [1992] refers to the work of Dr. Frank Tabrah on the toxicity of Wikstroemia pulcherrima (to date, I've been unable to find this study).
-According to Nagata, Tabrah found that W. plucherrima caused mice to go to sleep, and that the toxicity of W. plucherrima varied from high to zero even in the same plant at different times.
+According to Nagata, Tabrah found that W. plucherrima caused mice to go to sleep and that the toxicity of W. plucherrima varied from high to zero even in the same plant at different times.

 Special Features and Information